opensubsonic/open-subsonic-api/content/en/docs/Reference/opensubsonic-changes.md

 {{< alert color="warning" title="OpenSubsonic" >}}Changes (Required or optional) related to OpenSubsonic.{{< /alert >}}

+All endpoints or responses modified by the OpenSubsonic API will have **[OS]** indicator in the navigation menu.

 ### Subsonic-response

-Servers compatible with OpenSubsonic must return an expanded [`subsonic-response`](../api-reference#subsonic-response) containing server name and server version.
+Servers compatible with OpenSubsonic must return an expanded [`subsonic-response`](../api-reference#subsonic-response) containing server name and optional server version.

 ### Search3